Monitor data is essential in a monitor system for the following analysis, graph, and alarm. How does EFAK deal with the problem of data collection?

 We can test whether the corresponding port is available on the server where EFAK is deployed.
 The command is as follows:

 # Test Kafka Broker Server telnet kafka01 9092 # Test Kafka Broker JMX telnet kafka01 9999 # Test Zookeeper Server telnet zk01 2181

 For the introduction of JMX, please visit here.

-For Kafka Broker JMX port, it can be set to any available port on the server, and Kafka Eagle will automatically identify.
+For Kafka Broker JMX port, it can be set to any available port on the server, and EFAK will automatically identify.

 Service indicators such as QPS, TPS and RT reflect the performance of Kafka Broker services.
 These indicators are collected by different timers.
 After has finished collection, the collected data (from JMX or API) is stored in the database (such as MySQL or SQLite).
 Finally, the data is rendered in the dashboard to form a friendly graph web page.

 You can check if static resources are limited:

 Open the browser review element, switch to the network module, and check